tahamajs/AP_grader_agent/README.md

 ## License

-This project is part of the Advanced Programming course grading system.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.